MA Sociology and Social Anthropology

 School: Social and Political Science

 College: Arts, Humanities & Social Sciences

-You study how sociologists produce and use theory and research evidence, and take four option courses, depending on your programme.
+You will study how sociologists produce and use theory and research evidence.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.